How to say it

 Hebrew Rachel, 'ewe' (female sheep).
 Jacob's beloved second wife in Genesis, mother of Joseph and Benjamin; her tomb on the road to Bethlehem is a Jewish pilgrimage site.

-Rachel comes from the Hebrew Rachel ('ewe,' female sheep — a fitting name for a shepherd's daughter).
+Rachel comes from the Hebrew Rachel ('ewe,' female sheep, a fitting name for a shepherd's daughter).
 In Genesis she's Jacob's beloved second wife, the one he worked fourteen years to marry; she's the mother of Joseph and Benjamin, and she dies in childbirth on the road to Bethlehem.
 Her tomb is a Jewish pilgrimage site.
-The English Rachel was a Puritan favorite, and Friends's Rachel Green (Jennifer Aniston, 1994-2004) made the name globally familiar to a Gen-X-and-Millennial audience — 'The Rachel' haircut is a still-current cultural reference.
+The English Rachel was a Puritan favorite, and Friends's Rachel Green (Jennifer Aniston, 1994-2004) made the name globally familiar to a Gen-X-and-Millennial audience, 'The Rachel' haircut is a still-current cultural reference.
 It's been in the US top 50 since 1980 and is sliding now.
 Common shorts: Rach, Rae.

 peaked at #9 in 1996, currently #250 in 2025.

-Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–present.
+Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–2025.
+Reviewed July 2026.
 See where the names are moving

 Friends's Rachel Green and 'The Rachel' haircut (1995-1996) are the dominant Gen-X anchors; the biblical Rachel is the deeper one.